quartzcharan/docs/README.md

 ## License

 2020 Nakafa, All Right Reserved.
-Made by Love
+Made by Love.